Phi Tau Theta: History

-Expansion

-Phi Tau Theta began to grow and develop, with Epsilon chapter formed at the University of Iowa in October 1927.
+Phi Tau Theta began to grow and develop, with the Epsilon chapter formed at the University of Iowa in October 1927.
 The Zeta chapter was installed at the University of California, Berkeley sometime in 1928.
-Over the next decade the fraternity added Eta chapter at Iowa State Teachers College (UNI), Theta chapter at Ohio University, Iota chapter at the University of Wyoming, Kappa chapter at Ohio State University, Lambda chapter at Kansas State University, Mu chapter at West Virginia University, and Nu chapter at Oklahoma Agricultural and Mechanical College (OU-Stillwater).
+Over the next decade the fraternity added Eta chapter at the Iowa State Teachers College (UNI), Theta chapter at Ohio University, Iota chapter at the University of Wyoming, Kappa chapter at Ohio State University, Lambda chapter at Kansas State University, Mu chapter at West Virginia University.
+At the 1938 national conclave in Cedar Falls, Iowa, members attended from ten chapters.
+However, when the Nu chapter at Oklahoma Agricultural and Mechanical College (OU-Stillwater) was chartered in 1941, it was one of eight active chapters.

-Merger

 The fraternity merged with Sigma Epsilon Theta, another Methodist fraternity, in 1941, to form Delta Sigma Theta.
 Due to the threat of a copyright lawsuit, Delta Sigma Theta would be renamed eight years later as Sigma Theta Epsilon, in 1949.

+Symbols

+The name Phi Tau Theta was derived from the Greek words Philos Tau Theos or "Friends of God," The fraternity's publication was Philoi.

+Chapters

+Following is a list of the former Phi Tau Theta chapters.